Were You Falsely Accused of a Crime?

 Why Do Individuals Make False Allegations?

 False allegations are made for a variety of reasons.
-Perhaps the most common is false allegations of domestic violence during a divorce.
+Perhaps the most common is false allegations of domestic violence during a divorce or custody battle.
 As tensions and emotions are high during this time, sometimes one party will act out by taking out their frustrations on their spouse, falsely accusing him/her of an act of domestic violence.
 Sometimes this even occurs without any evidence.

 Other times, one spouse will attempt to discredit the other in hopes of winning more property during an asset and property dispute in court.
 Additionally, in contentious custody battles, one party may try to seek sole custody of their children by tearing down their spouse’s character.

 What Steps Should You Take After Being Falsely Accused of a Crime?